Bluetooth Low Energy

 Bluetooth Low Energy is a low power variant of Bluetooth personal area network (PAN) technology, designed for use by Internet-connected machines and appliances.
 With the growth of the Internet of Things (IoT), there are several applications that required a lower power communication protocol.
 With the release of the Bluetooth 4.0 + LE Specification and advanced iteratively since then, BLE has provided a way for IoT to grow and, in our case, for the use of beacons to really blossom.

 Yes.
 Beacons.
-You may have heard about them being used in commercial applications to “push” a targeted advertisement to your phone or you might even realize that they are at the heart of some smart technology like the Disney MagicBand ™.
+You may have heard about them being used in commercial applications to “push” a targeted advertisement to your phone.
 The idea is that a beacon can emit or ping a signal and devices can respond to that signal.
 In the first case about, the device receiving the signal would be your smart phone.
 Imagine wandering through a great mall and as you browse, the stores being able to serve up content appropriate to your location.
 That was the plan and, in some cases, is the reality.

 Thanks for asking!
 We would not have built it were it not necessary so here is a quick list of high points.
 Should you need or want more “technical meat” please reach out and we will get you whatever you require.